Friday, December 13, 2013

 c.
 No one prevented anyone from contacting their consulate and no taking authority refused to contact the consulate for them.

-The main issue of this International Court of Justice (ICJ) case (2) was not the violation of notification, which both parties had conceded to, but one of the remedy for such violation.
+The main issue of this International Court of Justice (ICJ) case (2) was not the violation of notification, which both parties had conceded to, but one of the remedies for such violation.

 In the US, hearings are based upon meeting a threshold of evidence which can support the call for a hearing.
 If that threshold is not met, then the appellate courts will rule against a hearing.